Does Getting Paid for Referrals Violate My Employment Contract? A Guide for Tech Workers

 What is Ethical (and Legal): Charging for Your Time and Vetting Effort

-When you operate on a trusted marketplace, the referral marketplace ethics are structurally different.
+When you operate on a trusted marketplace, the insider marketplace ethics are structurally different.
 You are not selling a job, nor are you selling internal data.
 You are charging an administrative fee to review a candidate's credentials, assess their fit for a publicly listed role, and manually enter their information into a portal.

 The candidate pays for your evaluation effort.
 If you review a resume and realize the candidate lacks foundational engineering metrics, you can simply reject the request.
 You are acting as an external, high-quality filter for your company's talent acquisition pipeline.
 Because you only submit candidates who make your internal judgment look good, you are actively helping your employer source superior talent while being fairly compensated for the upfront labor.